Echols County License Hearing Guide

 What It Is

 • Lower Burden of Proof Than Criminal Trial: The burden of proof in an ALR hearing is lower than in a criminal trial.
-The state only needs to show "preponderance of the evidence" (more likely than not) that you violated Georgia's implied consent laws, rather than "beyond a reasonable doubt" required for a criminal conviction.
+The DDS only needs to show by a preponderance of the evidence (meaning more likely than not) that the suspension is warranted, whereas in a criminal trial, the prosecution must prove your guilt beyond a reasonable doubt.

 How to Prepare

-• Gather Evidence (Witness Statements, Video, etc.): Collect any evidence that supports your case.
-This might include witness statements, dashcam footage, or any other documentation that challenges the state's evidence.
+• Gather Evidence: Gather any evidence that supports your case.
+This might include witness statements, photographs, videos, or medical records.

 Possible Outcomes